-Car accidents can cause more than just physical harm—they can lead to overwhelming financial stress, long-term medical needs, and complex legal battles.
-In a state like Virginia, where recent legislative changes have reshaped the insurance landscape, understanding your coverage has never been more important.
-At Tronfeld West & Durrett, we believe informed drivers are better protected, and we’re here to help you prepare for the unexpected.
+Car accidents can cause more than just physical harm – they can lead to overwhelming financial stress, long-term medical needs, and complex legal battles.
+In a state like Virginia, where recent legislative changes have drastically reshaped the insurance landscape, understanding your policy has never been more critical.

 • $50,000 for bodily injury or death of one person